ralphje/imagemounter/README.md

 Important notes
 ---------------
 Not all combinations of file and volume systems have been tested.
-If you encounter an issue, please try to change some of your arguments first, before creating a new issue.
+If you encounter an issue, please try to change some of your arguments first, before creating a new GitHub issue.

-Please note that many Linux based operating systems will try to mount LVMs and LUKS volumes for you.
+Please note that many Linux based operating systems will try to mount LVMs for you.
 Although imagemounter tries to circumvent this automation, if you are unable to properly unmount, you should try to unmount through the interface of your OS first.
+Another useful command is `vgchange -a n` to disable all LVMs currently active (only use if you are not using a LVM for your own OS!).

 With `imount --clear` you can clear MOST temporary files and mounts, though this will not clean everything.
 If you used `--pretty` this tool can't do anything for you.
 It is therefore recommended to first try and mount your image without `--pretty`, to allow you to easily clean up if something crashes.

 CLI usage
 ---------